-Only experienced foremen are eligible for NRCA ProCertification; however, NRCA provides information to help workers decide whether they are ready to pursue NRCA ProCertification.
-Although seasoned workers might think they are ready to take their exams without preparation, NRCA recommends all candidates review NRCA's ProCertification readiness resources in the Foreman Resources section.
+Only experienced foremen are eligible for NRCA PROCertification; however, NRCA provides information to help workers decide whether they are ready to pursue NRCA PROCertification.
+Although seasoned workers might think they are ready to take their exams without preparation, NRCA recommends all candidates review NRCA's PROCertification readiness resources.

 No. As long as you meet the experience and skills requirements, no specific training is required.